HelpYourNGO - Livelihood - Mann-Deshi-Foundation

 Other Liabilities - - -

-3) Other expenses includes transfers to accumulated fund.
+4) Other expenses include transfers to accumulated funds.

 Beneficiary Details